-If you don’t have a recent offer, you could mention that you are considering the MBNA TrueLine MasterCard for 9.99%.
-This is the lowest rate I found with no annual fee.
+If you don’t have a recent offer, check out the best current offers on low interest credit cards and balance transfer credit cards.
 Anytime you can offer a concrete possibility for switching to someone else, you have a bit of leverage during the phone call.

 If you have been paying your minimum payment on time and they consider you a good customer, they will likely be willing to work with you to negotiate a lower rate.
 If, even after you have mentioned that you will switch your business, and they still refuse to lower your rate, remain polite and make ready to transfer your balance.

 Tips for Speaking with Representatives on the Phone